mhausenblas/modern-linux.info/README.md

 ### Ch 8: Observability

-> This chapter is all about gathering and using different signals that Linux and its appli‐ cations generate to make informed decisions.
+> This chapter is all about gathering and using different signals that Linux and its applications generate to make informed decisions.
 For example, about figuring how much memory a process consumes, understand how soon you will run out of disk space or alert on custom event for security reasons.
 In other words: you need visibility into what’s going on across the stack, from the kernel to the user-facing parts and often it’s about knowing about and using the right tool for a task.

 * Basics
 * Logging